-- Propose design, mitigation and management measures to control generation of airborne or ground borne vibrations from construction. - Proposed design, mitigation and management measures to control noise generated from tunnel ventilation systems and other fixed sources during operation. - Propose siting, design, mitigation and management measures to minimise generation of: - o traffic noise from existing and new and upgraded surface or elevated roads or interchanges; - o noise from fixed sources such as tunnel ventilation systems; - o breakout noise from tunnel portals, openings or any enclosed structure; and - engine brake noise;
+- Propose design, mitigation and management measures to control generation of airborne or ground borne vibrations from construction. - Proposed design, mitigation and management measures to control noise generated from tunnel ventilation systems and other fixed sources during operation. - Propose siting, design, mitigation and management measures to minimise generation of: - traffic noise from existing and new and upgraded surface or elevated roads or interchanges; - o breakout noise from tunnel portals, openings or any enclosed structure; and - engine brake noise;